rpm-software-management/tito/doc/builders.md

     tito build --rpm --arg=mock=fedora-rawhide-x86_64

+It is possible to specify additional Mock parameters in the config or in the command line:

+    tito build --rpm --arg mock_args="--no-clean --no-cleanup-after"

 ## tito.builder.FetchBuilder

 An unorthodox builder which can build packages for a git repo which does not actually have any tito footprint.
 The location of sources, and the version/release to assume we're building, come from a configurable strategy.